lextm/blog/_posts/2014/2014-9-6-snmp-and-portable-class-library.md

 ---
+description: 'This post talks about the future of #SNMP and how it will support Portable Class Library.'
+excerpt_separator: <!--more-->
 layout: post
-title: "#SNMP and Portable Class Library"
-description: "This post talks about the future of #SNMP and how it will support Portable Class Library."
-tags: SNMP .NET
 permalink: /snmp-and-portable-class-library-52ce3ff6d47
-excerpt_separator: <!--more-->
+tags: .net snmp visual-studio xamarin
+title: '#SNMP and Portable Class Library'
 ---
 Microsoft introduced Portable Class Library (PCL) a very long time ago, so as to support cross platform code sharing (Windows, Windows Phone, Windows RT, Silverlight initially).
 Xamarin started to support PCL a few months ago, and fully integrated into Visual Studio.
 Does that finally solve all code sharing issues?
 Well, far from perfect yet, especially for #SNMP.
 <!--more-->